cixk1/security-tools/README.md

 ### Installation
 Before running the python script makes sure to install the requirements file by running the following command:
 - `pip3 install -r requirements.txt`

-I recommend making a virtual environment and installing the packages there
+-> I recommend making a virtual environment in python and installing the dependencies there

 ### Development
 This is a experimental repo for educational purposes.
 This means also that this repo is still in active development.